devAzhar/NumbersToWordsConverter/documentation/documentation.md

 Demo is created using MVC razor view and KnockoutJS.

-Web UI is built using the standard ASP.Net MVC site layout that uses Bootstrap and jQuery by default.
+Web UI is built using the standard ASP.Net MVC view that uses Bootstrap and jQuery by default.

 ## NumbersToWordsConverter.Tests
 This project contains Unit Test for the Core project.
 Unit test coverage is 100% for the Core project.
+Code coverage was measured using Teast Analyzer in Visual Studio Enterprise and a free tool OpenCover.
+Both tools reported 100% code coverage for the Core project.

 # Depndency Injection
 Microsoft Unity Dependency Injection framework is used.
+Container is initialized during Application_Start event.
+Controller favtory is also created in order to use to resolve dependencies in controllers.

 # Unit Testing
 MS Test framework is used to perform unit testing for the Core project.